vim-autoformat/vim-autoformat/README.md

 ### March 9 2013
 The `custom_config` branch has been merged into the master branch.
-* Customization of formatprograms can be done easily now, as explained above.
+* Customization of formatprograms can be done easily now, as explained in the readme.
 * I set the default tabwidth to 4 for all formatprograms as well as for vim itself.
 * The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
 * phpCB has been removed from the defaults, due to code-breaking behaviour.